Below are some great tips for interns to help you stay motivated even when you have nothing to work on.

 In reality, an internship is meant to teach you skills, expand your horizons, and let you explore professional life in the real world.

-Students and organizations are both guilty for not making the most out of the internship program.
+Students and organizations are both guilty of not making the most out of the internship program.

 Internees could also take advantage of this opportunity by trying to achieve as much as they can.